tdewitt/graphene-sgx-secure-container/README.md

     ./configure

-(3) Launching a GSC container via the following command:
+(3) Launch a GSC container via the following command:

    bin/gsce run [Docker Image Name:Tag] [All the arguments used for launching a normal Docker container].

 ## Examples

-Let's take redis, an key-value, in-memory database as an example.
+Let's take redis, a key-value, in-memory database as an example.
 Assume the user runs a normal redis from its docker image as follows.

 docker run -i -t -p 6379:6379 redis:latest